jro31/jethro-codes/_articles/my-story.md

 Even when it was over, I'd continued coding like it wasn't, so in terms of _how_ I was spending my days, now I was working as a software engineer, it wasn't all that different.

 The main difference, was now I was getting paid for it.
-And although that sounds like an improvement, it also added a lot of stress.
+And although that sounds like an improvement, it added a lot of stress.

 I became very conscious of everything I coded, because that would determine whether or not I actually kept my job.
 There were also real world consequences for the things I was now coding.

 This job was at a start-up that managed and rented properties.
 The application that I worked on had all the tools that the tenants, property managers and letting agents used to send contracts, pay rent, submit issues etc.

-Everything in the process managing and letting properties.
+Everything in the process of managing and letting properties.

 If I'd made a coding error at the bootcamp, or when I was working on Plant as Usual then... well who cares?